zzzprojects/sqlfiddle3/README.md

     ....

 Use the value for "Address" as the host name for your URL.
 For example, based on the above sample output you could access the running instance at http://192.168.99.100/

+### Development tips

+When doing development locally in Minikube, you can make changes faster by providing a local NFS server on your host machine (the environment in which you are making changes).
+Change your helm chart values to specify your NFS server IP (by default, 192.168.99.1) and filesystem path.
+When the NFS server is specified, the helm chart will include a volume mount to your NFS path and will launch "grunt" within the container to watch for changes.
+This allows you to make changes to the appserver without having to rebuild / redeploy the container.